Amirreza-shj/python_project_NAAM/README.md

 ## Calculation
 •	Pump storage volume is the volume of the reservoir (excluding dead volume) that is used for storing the potential energy.
 In this case, the potential energy is being stored in the Beta Pool.
-So this volume can be seen as a difference between the maximum and minimum volume of water in the Beta Pool (up)
+So this volume can be seen as a difference between the maximum and minimum volume of water in the Beta Pool (up).

         Vpump = Vmax, up – Vmin, up